sayande717/notes/topics/Operating-Systems.md

 # Process Scheduling
 - Used to move processes from the ready to running state.
 - Important Terms:
+    - **Process Scheduler**: The process scheduler is a component of the operating system responsible for managing the order in which processes are executed.
+It allocates CPU time to various processes, ensuring fair and efficient use of the CPU, and selects processes from the ready queue based on scheduling algorithms.
+    - **Dispatcher**: The dispatcher is a module within the operating system that transfers control of the CPU to the process selected by the process scheduler.
+It handles context switching by saving the state of the currently running process and loading the state of the next process to run, facilitating smooth transitions between processes.
+    - **Functional Unit**: A functional unit is a component within the CPU or a computational system designed to perform specific operations, such as arithmetic or logical calculations.
+Examples include arithmetic logic units (ALUs), floating-point units (FPUs), and memory management units (MMUs), each specialized for particular tasks, contributing to the system's performance and efficiency.
     - Arrival Time: The time at which the process enters the **ready state**.
     - Burst Time: The total time duration needed to execute the process, from start to finish.
     - Completion time: The time at which the process completes execution.